MarcSkovMadsen/awesome-streamlit/AWESOMESTREAMLIT.md

 - Select from thousands of web components to make your application interactive.
   - The basic ones are there
 - Deploy to production with one click.
-  - But it can be deployed as any other python web application.
+  - It can be deployed as any other python web application.
 And it's only one file, the streamlit package and any data science packages needed.
-So it's very simple to setup.
+So it's very simple to deploy.

+To come

 ### Spreadsheets